 • prevent diseases of the cardiovascular system.

-To make juice, you should:
+To prepare the juice, you should:

-• squeeze the resulting mixture and strain using a sieve or pieces of gauze;
+• Squeeze the resulting mixture and strain using a sieve or pieces of gauze;

-Therapeutic forms of preparation and their benefits
+Medicinal forms of preparation and their benefits

 It is used for varicose veins, arthritis, rheumatism, mastopathy, edema of various etiologies.